aseldawy/CS167/Labs/Lab8/CS167-Lab8.md

 *Hint:* : Use the [`$in`](https://www.mongodb.com/docs/manual/reference/operator/query/in/) operator within your query to specify that you want to find documents where the hashtags array contains at least one of the specified hashtags.

 ---
-### IV.
-Print top 5 countries with most number of tweets
+### V. Print top 5 countries with most number of tweets
 For this part, you need to run a query on `tweets` collection which will return the top 5 countries with most number of tweets.
 List the country_code and tweets_count in the descending order of the tweets_count.
 Use the [db.collection.aggregate()](https://www.mongodb.com/docs/manual/reference/method/db.collection.aggregate/#db.collection.aggregate--) framework stages to group documents by the country code, count the number of tweets for each country, sort these counts, and then limit the results to only the top 5 countries.
 You can modify the `???` portion of the following command for this part:
 ```javascript
 db.tweets.aggregate([